 Copy of Marital Agreements

-If you and your spouse signed a pre- or postnuptial agreement – also known as a marriage contract – let us have it prior to the Initial Consultation.
+If you and your spouse signed a pre- or postnuptial agreement – also known as a marriage contract – let us have it before the Initial Consultation.
 Your lawyer must understand the parameters of any legally binding contract you and your spouse may have entered into previously.

 Paystubs and Tax Information